Cobra-Code/The-Beginning/README.md

 We offer server packages for certain versions.

 You may need to alocate more ram to the server.
-We suggest usiong a Server hosting provider such as server.pro or creaper hosting.
+We suggest using a Server hosting provider such as server.pro or creaper hosting.

 By downloading a server package you are agreeing to mojangs EULA (https://account.mojang.com/documents/minecraft_eula)